egh-s/SOMU-F2/README.md

 "y" means the engine scores are from the white point of view "n" means the engine scores are from the engine point of view

-6. Answer the question "Type white, black or both" with "white" or "black" or "both". white - statistic is made when engines play the white pieces;
+6. Answer the question "Type white, black or both" white - statistic is made when engines play the white pieces;
 black - statistic is made when engines play the black pieces;
 both  - all games will be evaluated, the statistic makes little sense when matches are played with reversed openings.